-The College anticipates having the successful Proposer begin work immediately upon contract execution with submittal of final deliverables to the College occurring by 1/20/2024.
+The College anticipates having the successful Proposer begin work immediately upon contract execution with submittal of final deliverables to the College occurring by no later than January 16, 2026.

 Proposals containing earlier completion of the deliverables are acceptable and encouraged.